Expert AdviceYou don't have to know everything about the classic car market. That's our job.

 With 25 years at the cutting edge of the classic car world, we are uniquely placed to offer impartial, up-to-the-minute market information and objective advice to our clients.
 Kidston SA differs from the many reputable brokers, dealers and auction houses around the world in that we act solely and exclusively for one client in any given transaction.

 What does this mean in practice?
 It means that we only take a fee from the client instructing us, and you see the whole picture.
 Our fee structure aims to be straightforward and transparent, and as free from conflicts of interest as possible.

-We are strong believers that buyers are one day sellers, and vice versa, and our opinion about the market should not waver depending on which we are advising.
-Expect frank, informed opinion and the inside track if you seek our assistance..
+We are strong believers in the principle that buyers will one day become sellers, and vice versa, and our opinion about the market should not waver depending on which we are advising.
+Expect frank, informed opinion and the inside track if you seek our assistance.

 These are just a few of the areas where we can add value and accompany you in decision-making:

 - Recent market data and sentiment.
 You've read the headlines, but what was the backstory and how does it affect your car?
 Should you buy, sell or hold?

 - Auction or private sale?
 We've been on both sides of the negotiation and are uniquely placed to offer a 360-degree view of the pros and cons.

 - To restore or not to restore?
 Trends are changing, and values with them.
 We judge at concours and know what the market likes... and what it doesn't.

 - When you embark upon work, from a service to a 'ground-up' restoration, who should you use, what's a fair price, and who is best to supervise the result?